-We've actually briefly glossed over this back in April 2018.
+We've actually briefly glossed back in April 2018.
 Unfortunately, Quantic Dream's legal horrors are a confusing affair and with just about everybody suing just about everyone, at the time we decided to focus solely on what Detroit: Become Human was about.

 Unfortunately, the whole ordeal blew up even more so let's try to untangle it.
 Basically, Quantic Dream have lost a labour court case against one of their former employees who came after them.
 It's still not too bad for Cage and Co, because of three lawsuits aimed against them over wrongful contract termination, two have been dismissed.

 All of this can be traced back to January 2018, when French publications Mediapart, Le Monde and Canard PC published reports on how homophobia, racism and sexism run rampant in Quantic Dream.
 The reports were accompanied by a bunch of crudely photoshopped and inappropriate images, which were provided by Quantic's former employees.